ansible/ansible-hub-ui/README.md

 ```
 cd ansible-hub-ui
-npm run start-standalone
+npm run start-community
 ```

-This app can be developed in standalone, community, or insights mode.
+This app can be developed in community or insights mode.
 Insights mode compiles the app to be run on the Red Hat cloud services platform (insights).
-Standalone mode only requires a running instance of the galaxy API for the UI to connect to.
-Community mode is similar to standalone, with github login and roles.
+Community mode only requires a running instance of the galaxy API for the UI to connect to.

 #### Modes

-* `start-standalone`: assumes `oci/standalone` or `oci/dab`, http://localhost:8002/ui/ and http://localhost:55001/api/galaxy/
 * `start-community`: assumes `oci/community`, http://localhost:8002/ui/ and http://localhost:5001/api/
 * `start-insights`: assumes `oci/insights`,  http://localhost:8002/preview/ansible/automation-hub/ and http://localhost:55001/api/automation-hub/
   * **NOTE:** This option is only relevant to Red Hat employees.